SymbioticEDA/riscv-formal/docs/quickstart.md

 make -C checks -j$(nproc)
 ```

-This will run for approximately four CPU hours.
-It is over 60 individual checks
+This will run for approximately four CPU hours (AMD Bulldozer at 3.6 GHz).
+It
-than can all run in parallel if the machine has sufficient memory and cores.
-So
+is over 60 individual checks than can all run in parallel if the machine has
-if you run it on a large server you can completely verify the core in just a
+sufficient memory and cores.
+So if you run it on a large server you can
-few minutes.
+completely verify the core in just a few minutes.

 Now make a random change to `picorv32.v` and re-run the tests: